 The financial aid budget is calculated as full-time.
 If you enroll in fewer than 12 hours, you need to submit a written statement to the Office of Student Financial Services indicating you will be a less than full-time student.
 Your financial aid package will be adjusted to reflect your less than full-time status.
 Living arrangements reported on the FAFSA will determine your cost of attendance budget.
 If you change your living status after completing the FAFSA you need to contact the Office of Student Financial Services in writing to adjust your cost of attendance budget.
 Enrollment in audit classes DOES NOT count toward eligibility for financial assistance.
 If aid is advanced to you for which you are not or were not eligible, you will be required to repay that amount, possibly with interest.

 You will be notified via your TU email account that your award letter is available to be reviewed on the TU portal.

 Accept or decline your award electronically.

 Please note: If you want to reduce a loan, you must print off your award letter, make the change and return the award letter to the Office of Student Financial Services.

 Declining, fully or in part, any form of assistance (scholarship, grant, loan, Work-Study) does not automatically lead to other assistance being increased or substituted.
-Contact a counselor in the Office of Student Financial Services to clarify your specific situation.
+Contact your Financial Aid Counselor in the Office of Student Financial Services to clarify your specific situation.